tsgates/arch-wiki-markdown/wiki/MEncoder.md

 Of course to make the work easier, you should write every command in a single file and execute it.

-See Dvd2Avi for a sample script.
+See Dvd2Avi for a sample bash script.

 > Encoding video mp4 for Nokia 5800 XM and Nokia N97